What Powell brings to Fed post: A gift for forging consensus

 What Powell brings to the position most of all, they say, are a formidable intelligence, an appreciation of intellectual diversity and a gift for forging agreement.
 And in five years on the Fed's board of governors, he has schooled himself in monetary policy while becoming a specialist in areas from banking regulation to the U.S. payments system.

-As a moderate who is expected to follow the cautious approach to interest rates of the current Fed chair, Janet Yellen, Powell could serve as a steadying force for the U.S. economy as well as a unifying figure among the central bank's policymakers.
+A moderate who is expected to follow the cautious approach to interest rates of the current Fed chair, Janet Yellen, Powell could serve as a steadying force for the U.S. economy as well as a unifying figure among the central bank's policymakers.
+As a Fed governor, Powell has never dissented from a central bank decision.

 "A consensus builder" is how Shai Akabas, who worked with Powell at the Bipartisan Policy Center, a public policy

-Akabas observed that Powell "was always trying to glean insights form those around him — and use that to form opinions."
+Akabas observed that Powell "was always trying to glean insights from those around him — and use that to form opinions."

 Educated at Princeton University with a law degree from Georgetown, Powell, 64, known as Jay, spent many years in investment management — at Dillon Read and then at the Carlyle Group.
 His work there made him one of the wealthiest figures to serve on the Fed board: His most recent financial disclosure form places his wealth at between $19.7 million and $55 million.
 And based on how government disclosures are drafted, his wealth may actually be closer to $100 million.